AashrayaJha/QC_ECIm/README.md

-# QC_ECIm
+# QC_EC_Im_quad
- We find integral points on elliptic curves over imaginary quadratic fields using quadratic Chabauty
+ We find integral points on elliptic curves over imaginary quadratic fields using quadratic Chabauty.
+This code is based on that of Francesca Bianchi's repository.